Jordy Tshimanga: Cleveland Charge / Iowa Wolves (2021–2022)

 After going undrafted in the 2021 NBA draft, Tshimanga signed with the Cleveland Charge of the NBA G League on October 23, 2021.
 He played four games and averaged 3.5 points, 2.0 rebounds, and 12.5 minutes.

 On November 15, 2021, Tshimanga was traded from the Charge to the Iowa Wolves, where he played 38 games and averaged 6.7 points and 6.5 rebounds in 17.3 minutes.
 During the season, he grabbed a career-high 17 rebounds on January 16 and a career-high 4 blocks on March 23, which the Wolves secure a top 5 rebounding total league-wide, with a team-high 186 total rebounds.

 Saskatchewan Rattlers (2022)

 On April 22, 2022, Tshimanga signed with the Saskatchewan Rattlers of the CEBL.

-Return to Iowa (2023–present)
+Return to Iowa (2023)

 On January 13, 2023, Tshimanga was reacquired by the Iowa Wolves.

+Cocodrilos de Caracas (2023)

+On April 3, 2023, Tshimanga signed with Cocodrilos de Caracas of the Venezuelan League.

+Calgary Surge (2023)

+On July 5, 2023, Tshimanga signed with the Calgary Surge of the Canadian Elite Basketball League.
+The team reached the CEBL Finals, losing to the Scarborough Shooting Stars.
+In August 2023, Tshimanga was selected as a Western Conference All-Star for the 2023 CEBL Clash in Québec City.
+The West won in a 107–102 victory.